Joe Allen: Wales

 Soon after receiving his first professional contract for Swansea City in August 2007, Allen was called up for the Wales under-21 team in a friendly match away to Sweden.
 He scored the winning goal in a 4–3 victory.

 In May 2009, Allen made his debut for the senior Wales team as an 80th-minute substitute for Jack Collison during a friendly against Estonia.
 Wales, who won 1–0 in Llanelli, were fielding their youngest team ever, with an average age of 21.
 He made his first start for Wales in a 2–0 UEFA Euro 2012 qualifying Group G match against Switzerland at his club's Liberty Stadium in October 2011.
 He was awarded the prize for the Wales' Player of the Year for 2012 in October of that year.

 Allen captained Wales for the first time in the absence of Ashley Williams through injury on 4 June 2014 against the Netherlands.
 He played throughout the nation's successful qualification for UEFA Euro 2016.
-On 13 November 2015, in a 3–2 home loss to the Dutch, he had a penalty saved by Jasper Cillessen, but Joe Ledley scored from the rebound.
+On 13 November, 2015, in a 3–2 home loss to the Dutch, he had a penalty saved by Jasper Cillessen, but Joe Ledley scored from the rebound.

 At Euro 2016, Allen set-up Aaron Ramsey's goal in a 3–0 win over Russia on 20 June, which allowed Wales to top their group and advance to the knockout round of the tournament.
 Wales were eliminated following a 2–0 defeat to eventual champions Portugal in the semi-final on 6 July.
 Allen was named to the team of the tournament for his performances.
-In May 2021 he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+In May, 2021, he was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
+In November, 2022, he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.

-On 7 February 2023, Allen officially announced his retirement from international football with the Wales national team.
-In October 2024 Allen was recalled to the Wales national team squad by manager Craig Bellamy following injury to experienced Wales midfielders Aaron Ramsey and Ethan Ampadu.
+On 7 February, 2023, Allen officially announced his retirement from international football with the Wales national team.
+In October 2024, Allen was recalled to the Wales national team squad by manager Craig Bellamy following injury to experienced Wales midfielders Aaron Ramsey and Ethan Ampadu.

 Style of play

-Allen is a hard-working, tactically disciplined and tenacious—albeit not overly physical—midfielder, who is capable of aiding his team both creatively and offensively courtesy of his ability to transition the ball from defence to attack effectively after winning back possession.
-A versatile and gifted player with a low centre of gravity and quick feet, he is capable of playing in several midfield roles.
-Due to his vision, composure in possession, efficient passing and ability to dictate the tempo of his team's play in midfield as a playmaker, Allen has been described as the "Welsh Xavi" and as the "Welsh Pirlo" by his former manager at Swansea City and Liverpool, Brendan Rodgers.
+Allen primarily played as a central midfielder and was deployed in a variety of midfield roles during his career.
+He was known for his passing, ball retention, and ability to link defence and attack.
+Former Swansea City and Liverpool manager Brendan Rodgers described Allen as the "Welsh Xavi" and the "Welsh Pirlo", citing his vision, composure in possession, passing ability, and influence on the tempo of play.